dafny-lang/dafny/docs/DafnyRef/Types.md

 infinite), and infinite binary trees (that is, trees where every branch goes on forever), respectively.

-The paper [Co-induction Simply], by Leino and Moskal[@LEINO:Dafny:Coinduction], explains Dafny's implementation and verification of co-inductive types.
+The paper [Co-induction Simply](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/coinduction.pdf), by Leino and
+Moskal[@LEINO:Dafny:Coinduction], explains Dafny's implementation and verification of co-inductive types.
 We capture the key features from that paper in this section but the reader is referred to that paper for more